How a Microscope Reveals Your Skin’s Secrets

 Skin Structure and Layers

-Your skin is a complex organ made up of multiple layers, each serving a unique purpose.
+Your skin is a complex organ composed of multiple layers, each serving a distinct purpose.
 A microscope for skin allows you to explore these layers in remarkable detail.
 The outermost layer, the epidermis, acts as a protective barrier against environmental damage.
 Beneath it lies the dermis, which contains essential components like collagen, elastin, and blood vessels that maintain your skin’s elasticity and nourishment.

 At the deepest level, the hypodermis provides insulation and stores energy.